-If you think someone you know has been sexually harassed there are lots of ways in which you can help them.
+If you think someone you know has been sexually harassed, there are many ways in which you can help them.

 Understanding the behaviours associated with sexual harassment is a good place to start.
-Most people will be able to describe what has or is happening to them and how it's making them feel.
+Some people may want to share what has happened or is happening to them, and how it's making them feel.

-Sexual harassment is unwanted behaviour of a sexual nature which violates your dignity, makes you feel intimidated, degraded or humiliated, or creates a hostile or offensive environment
+Sexual harassment is unwanted behaviour of a sexual nature which violates dignity, makes someone feel intimidated, degraded or humiliated, or creates a hostile or offensive environment

 - Are they in immediate danger?
-If they are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).
+If they are in immediate danger or seriously injured, call 999 (or 112 from a mobile).

 - Find a safe space.
-If an incident has just happened, try and find somewhere they feel safe.
-If this isn't possible and they are scared or fearful you can suggest they call security on 01225 87 5555.
+If an incident has just occurred, try to help them find somewhere they feel safe.
+If this isn't possible and they are scared or fearful, you can suggest they call Security on 01225 87 5555.

 - What is sexual harassment?
-It might be useful to think about what sexual harassment is and how some of the behaviours are described.
+It might be useful to think about what sexual harassment is and how some of the behaviours may present.

 - Listen.
 Just taking the time to listen to someone and talk about what has happened can help.
 These six active listening tips might help you support them.
 Published on Oct 4, 2015 Based on the Samaritans guidelines for active listening

-- Give options - when they have finished talking ask them if they are okay to talk through some possible options and next steps.
+- Give options - when they have finished talking, ask them if they are open to discussing some possible options and next steps.

 Report and Support - students and staff can report an incident using the University’s Report and Support system.
-They can choose to do this anonymously or you can request support from an advisor.
-If you choose to talk to an advisor they will be able to talk through the options and support available to you, in confidence.
+You can choose to do this anonymously or request support from an advisor.
+If you choose to speak with an advisor, they will be able to confidentially discuss the options and support available to you.

-University Procedure - if they choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you'll need to follow.
+University Procedure - if you choose to make a formal complaint to the University against a student or a member of staff, there are procedures which set out the steps that will need to be followed.

 1 in 4 people is affected by a mental health problem in any year and it is estimated that around 1 in 5 people has contemplated suicide or self-harm.